Craig Rocastle

 Craig Aaron Rocastle (born 17 August 1981) is a former professional footballer who played as a midfielder.

-A former youth team player at Queens Park Rangers, he joined Kingstonian from Gravesend and Northfleet in 2001.
+A former youth team player at Queens Park Rangers, in 2001, he joined Kingstonian from Gravesend and Northfleet after a loan spell with Ashford Town (Kent).
 He signed with Chelsea via Slough Town in 2003, and was loaned out to Barnsley, Lincoln City, and Hibernian.
 He joined Sheffield Wednesday in February 2005, helping the "Owls" to promotion out of League One via the play-offs in 2005.
-Loaned out to Yeovil Town, he switched to Oldham Athletic in 2006, before moving on to Port Vale in June 2007.
-He was loaned out to Gillingham, before joining Greek side Thrasyvoulos in 2008.
+Loaned out to Yeovil Town, he switched to Oldham Athletic in 2006 before moving on to Port Vale in June 2007.
+He was loaned out to Gillingham before joining Greek side Thrasyvoulos in 2008.
 He returned to England the following year with Welling United, later playing for Dover Athletic and Forest Green Rovers.
-He joined American club Sporting Kansas City in March 2010, and briefly played for the Missouri Comets in January 2012, before he returned to Thrasyvoulos.
-Born in England, he represented Grenada at international level.
+He joined American club Sporting Kansas City in March 2010 and briefly played for the Missouri Comets in January 2012, before he returned to Thrasyvoulos.
+Born in England, he represented Grenada internationally.